DrEmpiricism/Optimize-Offline/README.md

 Cortana can also be removed, though doing so will render the default search feature inoperable and is only recommended if a 3rd party search program like Classic Shell will be used.

 **Some System Applications are required during the OOBE setup pass and their removal can cause setup to fail.
-Do not remove any System Application if you're unsure of it's effect on a live system.**
+Do not remove any System Application if you're unsure of its effect on a live system.**

 ### About Registry Optimizations ###